Can You Trade Stocks Without SSN?

 Buy Stocks Without a SSN: Method #2

-If you don’t have a foreign tax ID of any kind, or if you prefer the safeguards of U.S.-based regulators, you could opt for an Individual Taxpayer Identification Number (ITIN) instead.
-This is an American tax ID that can be used in lieu of an SSN.
-It is available to certain resident and nonresident aliens who cannot get an SSN.
-It is also available to their spouses and dependents.
+If you don’t have a foreign tax ID, or if you prefer U.S. oversight, you can use an Individual Taxpayer Identification Number (ITIN) instead.
+This is a U.S. tax ID that can be used instead of an SSN.
+It is available to certain resident and nonresident aliens, as well as their spouses and dependents.

 Internal Revenue Service